The Eclectic Vince Guaraldi: Critical reception

-Guaraldi historian Derrick Bang offered a mediocre review, saying "everybody's allowed to be grotesquely self-indulgent once, but this overproduced album...is well-named even by the most magnanimous standards," added that Guaraldi's vocals are "untrained at best, off-key at worst, and ill-advised in both cases."
-Bang points out that Guaraldi's "traditional acoustic jazz persona" is only represented by "Once I Loved" and Ervin Drake's "It Was a Very Good Year."
+Guaraldi historian Derrick Bang offered a mediocre review, saying "everybody's allowed to be grotesquely self-indulgent once, but this overproduced album...is well-named even by the most magnanimous standards," and adding that Guaraldi's vocals are "untrained at best, off-key at worst, and ill-advised in both cases."
+Bang points out that Guaraldi's "traditional acoustic jazz persona" is only represented by "Once I Loved" and "It Was a Very Good Year".